All Episodes

 There are records to this effect.

-I don't have all of the records, but I remember the dates, and there are other people who remember exactly what happened at Montauk.
+I don't have all of the records, but remember the dates, and there are other people who remember exactly what happened at Montauk.

-Because later on, as Al Belick, I was also at the Montauk station on part of that project, as was Duncan No.
+Because later on, as Al Beelik, I was also at the Montauk station and part of that project, as was Duncan No. 2 and also Preston Nichols.

-But we know from other aspects and other people as to exactly what happened on the dates, if not exactly, approximately.
+But we know from other aspects and other people as to exactly what happened and the dates, if not exactly approximately, the dates for 12 August 43 and 83 are accurate and are exact.

 Al, given an opportunity now to go an equal distance into the future from today, would you go?